KyleGrande/ufit-frontend/README.md

 ### Start the Application

-Then you can CD into the directory, intall the dependencies, and run the app
+Then you can CD into the directory, install the dependencies, and run the app

 ```bash
 cd ufit-frontend